-Prior to investing in the class X1 or X-NCP certificates, you should fully consider the associated risks, including the risk that an extremely rapid rate of amortization, prepayments and/or liquidations on or with respect to the underlying mortgage loans could result in your failure to recoup fully your initial investment.
-See "Yield and Maturity Considerations-Yield Sensitivity of the Class X1 and X-NCP Certificates" in this information circular.
+Prior to investing in the class X1, XAM or X3 certificates, you should fully consider the associated risks, including the risk that an extremely rapid rate of amortization, prepayments and/or liquidations on or with respect to the underlying mortgage loans could result in your failure to recoup fully your initial investment.
+See "Yield and Maturity Considerations-Yield Sensitivity of the Class X1, XAM and X3 Certificates" in this information circular.

-In addition, the amounts payable to the class X1 and X-NCP certificates will vary with changes in the total outstanding principal balance of the class A-1 and A-2 certificates.
-The class X1 and X-NCP certificates will be adversely affected if underlying mortgage loans with relatively high mortgage interest rates experience a faster rate of principal payments than underlying mortgage loans with relatively low mortgage interest rates.
+In addition, the amounts payable to the class X1 certificates will vary with changes in the total outstanding principal balance of the class A-1 and A-2 certificates, the amounts payable to the class XAM certificates will vary with changes in the total outstanding principal balance of the class A-M certificates, and the amounts payable to the class X3 certificates will vary with changes in the sizes of the total outstanding principal balance of the class B, C and D certificates.
+The class X1, XAM and X3 certificates will be adversely affected if underlying mortgage loans with relatively high mortgage interest rates experience a faster rate of principal payments than underlying mortgage loans with relatively low mortgage interest rates.

-The yields on the offered certificates with variable or capped pass-through rates could also be adversely affected if underlying mortgage loans with relatively high mortgage interest rates pay principal faster than the underlying mortgage loans with relatively low mortgage interest rates.
+The yields on the offered certificates with variable or capped pass-through rates could also be adversely affected if underlying mortgage loans with relatively high net mortgage interest rates pay principal faster than the underlying mortgage loans with relatively low net mortgage interest rates.